clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Select |CL| to create a virtual host

 #.
-In the configuration selection interface, where you can configure the
+In the configuration selection interface, you can configure the
    number of CPU cores, memory size, and the storage backup method.
    For demonstration purposes, we will choose the default configuration.
    Click the :guilabel:`下一步` (Next) button to go to the network settings